 - been prioritised.
 Since 2007 the Council has implemented a series of three 5-year Carbon Management Plans. - In 2019, the Council declared a Climate Emergency and committed the Council to achieving Net Zero Carbon by 2030. - Our programme of installing energy-saving LED bulbs in street lights has been completed.
-This involved replacing hundreds of bulbs around the county, resulting in a saving of over £2 million. - In the last five years Ceredigion has consistently achieved one of the highest recycling rates in both Wales and the UK and is currently at 70.3% for the twelve months to June 2022, which is above the national average of 65.5% and third highest nationally.
-The high levels of recycling in the County divert waste away from landfill. - The Council has delivered energy efficiency initiatives providing efficiency measures and advice in people's homes. - Public transport infrastructure improvements have been delivered along the TrawsCymru corridor through Local Transport Funding. - A new Net Carbon Zero Action Plan for Ceredigion Council has been published setting out its response to the county-wide climate emergency, explaining why we need to take this action and why the 2030 target is so important to tackling climate change. - The Council has had a longstanding recognition of the importance of climate change and its long-term impact on communities and on the environment.
-It has an ongoing commitment to reduce its carbon footprint, which will benefit both the Authority and the wider community through reduced carbon emissions and also energy cost savings.
+This involved replacing hundreds of bulbs around the county, resulting in a saving of over £2 million. - In the last five years Ceredigion has consistently achieved one of the highest recycling rates in both Wales and the UK and is currently at 70.3%, slightly higher than the previous years 70.2% and diverting waste away from landfill. - The Council has delivered energy efficiency initiatives providing efficiency measures and advice in people's homes. - Delivered public transport infrastructure improvements have been made along the TrawsCymru corridor through Local Transport Funding. - A new Net Carbon Zero Action Plan for Ceredigion Council has been published setting out its response to the county-wide climate emergency, explaining why we need to take this action and why the 2030 target is so important to tackling climate change. - The Council has had a longstanding recognition of the importance of climate change and its long-term impact on communities and on the environment.
+It has an ongoing commitment to reduce its carbon footprint, which will benefit both the Authority and the wider community through reduced carbon emissions and also energy cost savings. - As part of this commitment the Council is currently developing a three-phase

-- As part of this commitment the Council is currently developing a three-phase roadmap to move towards its goal of achieving net zero carbon emissions status by 2030.
+- roadmap to move towards its goal of achieving net zero carbon emissions status by 2030.
 This is a key priority for the Council and is consistent with Welsh Government's stated goal of decarbonisation of the Welsh public sector by 2030. - The Waste Service has faced operational challenges during last winter, but new approaches have already been trialled to overcome some of these (e.g. bringing forward Bank Holiday collections) and recycling performance remains strong.
 89.33% of waste collection routes collected on the scheduled day of collection, and 96.56% of waste collection routes collected on the scheduled week of collection. - A new Waste Management Strategy will be forthcoming which will be used to review the service and prioritise where best to allocate resources.
 The Highways and Environmental Service is in the process of commissioning consultants to assist with the holistic review of the waste service. - Following the successful application for funding in 2021, a sum of £420,000 has been awarded from the "Ultra Low Emissions Vehicle Transformation Fund" (ULEVTF) which has been used for the development of a Ceredigion ULEV Strategy in alignment with the Growing Mid Wales Energy Strategy for the development of ULEV work programmes. - Ceredigion County Council has partnered with Silverstone Green Energy Limited as its charge-point operator and have begun to install EV charge-points in 11 public Pay and Display off-street car parks in the county.
 A significant growth in demand for public and private Electric Vehicle (EV) charge-points is forecast during the next 10 years as the sales of EVs increase. - To date Ceredigion County Council have installed almost 450kW of solar panels across a number of buildings, generating in excess of 400,000kWh of electricity.
 This has the potential to provide up to £113,000 of revenue savings per annum (at current prices).